Brief data for post 3 -steel beam

 3-The relationship between compressive stress and compressive strain is the same as between tensile stress and tensile strain.

-4-Whenever a plastic moment is attained -at any cross section-a plastic hinge forms which can undergo rotation of any magnitude, but the bending moment remains constant at the fully plastic value.
+4-Whenever a moment is attained -at any cross-section, plastic hinge forms which can undergo rotation of any magnitude, but the bending moment remains constant at the fully plastic value.

-5-Effect of axial load and shear on the fully plastic moment capacity of the section are neglected.
+5-Effect of axial load and shear on the full moment capacity of the section are neglected.

 6-The deflections in structures are small enough for the equations of statical equilibrium to be the same as those for the undeformed structures.